 The USACE observer program at Bonneville Dam documented a steady increase in total predation of all sizes of white sturgeon through 2011.
-Even though California sea lions (CSL) are also present in high numbers, most of the observed take is by SSL, with very few incidences of sturgeon predation attributed to CSL.
+Even though California sea lions (CSL) are also present in high numbers, most of the observed take of sturgeon is by SSL, with very few incidences of sturgeon predation attributed to CSL.
 Estimated consumption of white sturgeon in this small area increased from an observed take of just one white sturgeon in 2005 to 3,003 fish in 2011.
-An estimated 2,498 white sturgeon were consumed in 2012, with 635, 147, 44 and 90 sturgeon were estimated taken from 2013 through 2016.
+An estimated 2,498 white sturgeon were consumed in 2012, with 635, 147, 44, 90, and 6 sturgeon estimated taken during 2013 through 2017.
 It is unlikely that sea lion feeding preference has changed so the reduction in predation observed in the Bonneville Dam tailrace is likely the result of white sturgeon avoiding this area in winter and spring and instead seeking out other areas of the Columbia River and tributaries with less predation potential.

 Predation on smaller white sturgeon throughout the river appears to be increasing in frequency based on observations by staff and reports from anglers and commercial fishers.
-Predation on larger sturgeon may also be increasing in other parts of the lower Columbia and lower Willamette rivers as well.
-In 2009, ODFW generated estimates of total annual predation impacts on sturgeon by SSL and CSL in the entire lower Columbia and lower Willamette Rivers as an element of a population viability model.
+Predation on larger sturgeon also appears to be increasing in other parts of the LCR and LWR as well.
+In 2009, ODFW generated estimates of total annual predation impacts on sturgeon by SSL and CSL in the LCR and LWR as an element of a population viability model.
 The modeled losses increased from 6,700 fish in 2009 to a presumed maximum of 10,600 fish by 2014.
 Loss of juvenile fish to predation may be impacting sublegal abundance and recruitment to fisheries.
 Loss of adult fish is contributing to lower population productivity and reduced recruitment to fisheries.